CODE OF BUSINESS CONDUCT

 The Company endeavours to comply with all applicable international and local laws and regulations.
 The Company competes fairly and ethically within the framework of applicable competition laws and in accordance with the requirements of the Company’s Antitrust policy.
 The Company adopts policies that mandate full, fair, accurate, timely and understandable disclosure in the reports and documents filed with the Oslo Børs and in any other public communications that it makes.

-Confidentiality of Company information
+Confidentiality of Company Information and Data Protection

 All Personnel must not, directly or indirectly, use, disclose, reproduce or make available in any form any confidential Company information, unless as part of an approved business process.
 This applies to internal Company matters, as well as industry information other than that which is generally available to the public and extends beyond the termination of employment/contractual relationship.